 Commercial airline carriers at Albuquerque International Sunport

-Grants/Milan Airport offers a helicopter pad as well as a runway for larger private planes.
+Grants/Milan Airport offers a helicopter pad as well as a runway and hanger space for larger private planes.

 Burlington Northern Santa Fe – freight

 Amtrak – passenger service out of Gallup and Albuquerque

 City of Grants Municipal Water System

 New Mexico Gas Company